Helping School Safety Agents Do A Better Job

 Renee Abrams, School Safety Manager

-What’s something schools may not know about Bark for Schools?
+What’s something school safety agents may not know about Bark for Schools?

 Brian: They may not know that we’re truly passionate about changing the course of student protection.
 We eat, drink, and breathe Bark for Schools, and we are constantly discussing how we can better protect students across America.